Forming Partnerships in Pursuit of Mutual Goals

 The majority of

-shortgrass prairie species, like burrowing owls, ferruginous hawks, swift fox, badger and black-tailed prairie dogs, are found on private land.
+shortgrass prairie species, like burrowing owls, ferruginous hawks, swift fox, pronghorn, mountain plovers and black-tailed prairie dogs, are found on private land.